wenrou77/restaurant_list/README.md

 ```

 3. Execute
-To add data seeders
+-To add data seeders
 ```
 npm run seed
 ```

-To run on the index page
+-To run on the index page
 ```
 npm run dev
 ```